-In the late 1940s, stage actress and singer Kyle MacDonnell became one of television’s very first stars, earning the nickname Miss Television and wide praise from critics.
+Kyle MacDonnell became one of TV ‘s very first stars in the late 1940s.
 Between 1948 and 1951 she hosted a number of shows and made guest appearances on many others.
-She took a break from show business in 1951 to have a baby and her television career never recovered.
-When she died in 2004, her role as a television pioneer had been all but forgotten.
+She took a break from show business in 1951 to have a baby and her career never recovered.
+Kyle died in 2004, her role as a TV pioneer all but forgotten.

 Television Comes Of Age